 Retail Loss Prevention Training

-This Retail Loss Prevention Training Course will prepare you for an exciting and well-paid career in the Loss Prevention industry.
+This retail loss prevention training course will prepare you for an exciting and well-paid career in the Loss Prevention industry.
 This is much more than a general “security guard” or “private investigator” course.
-This is specialty training for a specialty job within the security industry.
+This is a speciality online loss prevention training course to prepare you for a speciality job within the security industry.

 This Retail Loss Prevention Training Course is designed for loss prevention officers and security guards to ensure their clients and their employees reduce retail theft and shoplifting while improving workplace safety.

-The course contains instructional videos, downloadable materials in pdf format, instructional powerpoints/digital documents, and available live, one on one, instructor support.
+The course contains instructional videos, downloadable materials in pdf format, instructional PowerPoint/digital documents, and available live, one on one, instructor support.

 A Certificate of Completion, suitable for framing, is awarded when the online final exam is passed.

 Current government-mandated training and licensing systems do not prepare you for this role.
 The job market for Loss Prevention Officers is thriving in today’s economy.
 This course puts you on the fast track to obtaining the basic skills and training needed to jump-start your career as a Loss Prevention professional.

 How serious a problem is retail theft today and what is the impact on the business?

 - Current issues in Loss Prevention: The impact of Covid19 on retail – increased thefts, slow or no police responses.